m-parchami/FaCT/README.md

 ## Evaluating Performance, Collecting Statistics

-The `fact.panalysis.analysis` evaluates the model accuracy and also collects activation and contribution statistics of concepts (also over the test set), that would be required for the other evaluations below.
+The `fact.analysis.analysis` evaluates the model accuracy and also collects activation and contribution statistics of concepts (also over the test set), that would be required for the other evaluations below.

 ## Evaluating Concept Consistency